marbletracks/marbletrack3.com/content/parts/back_right_medium_landing_zone.md

 #### Construction history

-* 01 Jan 2019: [Dr Sugar](/w/ds) has placed the first (of two?)
-[Guides into Back Right Medium Landing Zone](/p/gibrmlz).
+* 01 Jan 2019: [Doctor Sugar](/workers/dr_sugar/) has placed the first (of two?)
+[Guides into Back Right Medium Landing Zone](/parts/guides-into-back-right-medium-landing-zone/).
-* 20 Dec 2018: [Little Brother](/w/lil) is holding [Medium Catcher Below Triple Splitter](/p/mcbts) until Mr McGlue can glue it in place.
+* 20 Dec 2018: [Little Brother](/workers/lil_brother/) is holding [Medium Catcher Below Triple Splitter](/parts/medium-catcher-below-triple-splitter/) until Mr McGlue can glue it in place.
 * 15 Nov 2018: this landing zone is not yet connected to the Triple Spliter.
-That's somewhat of a problem because the [Lower Zig Zag](/p/lzz) makes it hard to put anything under the Triple Splitter, much less a medium track.
+That's somewhat of a problem because the [Lower Zig Zag](/parts/lower_zig_zag/) makes it hard to put anything under the Triple Splitter, much less a medium track.
 Good thing it only needs to be short and straight.